arajput63/flask_dbVisuals_shell/README.md

 Then in a browser, navigate to 'localhost:5000'.
 Voila.

+To recreate the test datatable, just run create_db from a terminal with the required dependancies.

 For any implementation queries, questions  or ideas on architectures, feel free to contact me at: amarrajput63@gmail.com